 Bob and Cindy are a lot like you.

-Yet, with all of their planning, Bob and Cindy knew that the Lord had a greater purpose for them and their financial resources.
+Yet, with all their planning, Bob and Cindy knew that the Lord had a greater purpose for them and their financial resources.

-As they prayed they asked the Lord:
+As they prayed, they asked the Lord:

-What is the Abraham Promise Fund?
+Who are the Abraham Promise Partners?

-Bob and Cindy knew that by investing their future legacy with Jewish Voice their seed was going into good ground that will reap a harvest for years to come.
+Bob and Cindy knew that by investing their future legacy with Jewish Voice, their seed was going into good ground that will reap a harvest for years to come.